kubeflow/website/content/docs/guides/pipelines/pipelines-overview.md

 * Follow the
-  [pipelines quickstart guide](/docs/guides/pipelines/pipelines-quickstart) to deploy Kubeflow pipelines and run a sample pipeline directly from the Kubeflow Pipelines UI.
+  [pipelines quickstart guide](/docs/guides/pipelines/pipelines-quickstart) to deploy Kubeflow and run a sample pipeline directly from the Kubeflow Pipelines UI.
 * Follow the full guide to
   [building a pipeline](/docs/guides/pipelines/build-pipeline).